This Woman Has Made More Than $300 Shopping With Ibotta. Here’s How

 For some reason, a lot of people are wondering about Ibotta reward codes.
 We hate to break it to you, but there aren’t any magical codes to help you effortlessly earn more money.

-We do, however, have an Ibotta promo code.
-It’s PENNY.
-You can also simply sign up for Ibotta through this link, and you’ll earn a $10 welcome bonus once you earn your first cash-back offer.
+We do, however, have an Ibotta promo to offer you.
+You can simply sign up for Ibotta through this link, and you’ll earn a $10 welcome bonus once you earn your first cash-back offer.

 There’s also the Ibotta referral code.
 Find your unique code by tapping “Account” and “Invite Friends.”
 Pass the code along and earn a $5 bonus when your friend starts making money.

 Be sure to check out Ibotta’s bonuses, too.
 Tap “Account” and “Bonuses.”

 There, you can find special offers, like an extra $10 bonus for every $250 you spend in the app’s mobile shopping category.
 Or a $1 bonus when you purchase two Organic Valley Grassmilk products.